yash92shah/FinalExamUpload_cs5337-F2016/ReadMe.md

-1. Clone that repository to your local machine.
+1. Clone this repository to your local machine.
 2. Make a branch with "<b>myNewBranch</b>" as the branch title.
 3. In this new named branch, make a text file named “<b>fileAddedToMyBranch.txt</b>”.
 Put your name in this text file.
 4. Commit this branch.